scinode/scinode-editor/docs/source/interface/sidebar/gui_scinode.rst

-.. _gui-bnodes:
+.. _gui-scinode:

 ==============
-Bnodes panel
+Scinode panel
 ==============

 .. tip::

-   :Panel:     :menuselection:`Sidebar region --> Bnodes`
+   :Panel:     :menuselection:`Sidebar region --> Scinode`

 This panel is used to manage your workflow.